sorki/dfuzz/docs/usage.rst

         combination = 0

-By default, combination will combine Autodafe and Zzuf modules provided that there is `comb` subdirectory presnet in your work dir and there is an Autodafe template to work with.
+By default, combination will combine Autodafe and Zzuf modules provided that there is `comb` subdirectory present in your work dir and there is an Autodafe template to work with.